Please review the applicable HSE Updates.

 - Hazard Reporting: Due by end of each month

 - Once a month, submit at least 1 hazard ID, incident, accident, or near miss to email@example.com to demonstrate your commitment to thinking about safety

 - Non-work-related incidents count as well, just indicate that it was not work-related in the subject.

 - Safety Rewards Program: Where your commitment to RAE’s Safety Culture is rewarded!

 - If you have any questions or concerns about the Safety Rewards Program, or would like to sign-up to do a presentation, please email firstname.lastname@example.org.

 - April winners:

 - Peer Recognitions: Due by Company Safety Meeting each month

 - COVID-19 information for Albertans: https://www.alberta.ca/coronavirus-info-for-albertans.aspx#p22780s6Alberta’s

 - Alberta entered Step 2 on March 1.
-The following changes came into effect at that time.

 - Isolation and quarantine are still required for those experiencing symptoms or who have tested positive.
 Visit https://www.alberta.ca/isolation.aspx for details.